West Midlands Investment Zone

 The West Midlands Investment Zone drives inclusive, long-term economic growth through new investment, business support and innovation.
 This flagship government initiative, focusing on the region’s long-standing and emerging sector strengths, will support the Mayor’s priority of ‘Growth for Everyone’ and position the West Midlands as a leading driver of the UK’s economic ambitions.

 The West Midlands Investment Zone (WMIZ) will draw on an unprecedented range of tools to support growth in the region’s Advanced Manufacturing sector – broadly defined to encompass electric vehicle and battery technology, green industries, health-tech and the critical underpinning digital platforms.
-These sub-sectors intersect and overlap, creating a fertile ecosystem for new investors to land in the region and flourish, creating new jobs and skills opportunities for all our communities and securing the West Midlands’ position as a key driver of national economic success.
+These sub-sectors intersect and overlap, creating a fertile ecosystem for new investors to land in the region and flourish – creating new jobs and skills opportunities for all our communities and securing the West Midlands’ position as a key driver of national economic success.

-• Catalysed the creation of over 30,000 jobs across the region.
+- Catalyse the creation of over 30,000 jobs across the region.

-• Catalysed more than £5.5 billion of new investment through the sites.
+- Catalyse more than £5.5 billion of new investment through the sites.

-• Supported 360 new learners to complete L4/L5 qualifications and Leadership and Management training through the Skills Programme.
+- Support 360 new learners to complete L4/L5 qualifications and Leadership and Management training through the Skills Programme.

-• Supported the growth of businesses' turnover within two years of taking part in SCT, boosting the region’s economy by around £30 million.
+- Support the growth of businesses' turnover within two years of taking part in SCT, boosting the region’s economy by around £30 million.

-Alongside pump-priming capital to make the three sites investor-ready with two sites, benefiting from extensive tax incentives, the aim is to attract and accelerate private investment, creating new jobs and driving new skills opportunities.
+Alongside pump-priming capital to make the three sites investor-ready, with two sites benefiting from extensive tax incentives, the aim is to attract and accelerate private investment, creating new jobs and driving new skills opportunities.

 In addition, the retention of the business rates at two of the sites (Birmingham Knowledge Quarter and Coventry-Warwick Investment Zone) will provide long-term funding for economic growth and re-investment to 2049.